One-Nexus/Synergy/README.md

 #### Context

-The `context()` mixin allows you to apply styles to your component when certain conditions are met.
+The `context()` mixin allows you to apply styles to your module when certain conditions are met.
 This mixin accepts 1 parameter:

 * `$context` - the name of the predefined condition you wish to be met [required]

 The following conditions can be passed to the mixin:

-* `parent-hovered` - apply styles to a sub-component when the parent component is hovered
+* `parent-hovered` - apply styles to a component when the parent module is hovered
 * *more coming soon*

 ##### Parent-Hovered